 Students who report to homeroom after 7:45am are considered tardy.
-These students must report to the attendance table located inside the main entrance.
-The attendance supervisor will assign the appropriate consequence and issue a pass for admission to homeroom/class.
-Students who report to school after 8:10am should report directly to the main office.
+These students must sign in upon entrance of the building this includes the central office or at the ELC tardy table.
+A pass will be issued for admission to homeroom/class.

+Students who report to school after 7:50am should report directly to the central office.
 The following protocols will be followed depending upon the reason for the tardiness:

-- Students entering the building after 8:10am with a parent must sign in at the main office of the high school - Students who arrive after 8:10am without a parent will be assigned a detention by the Assistant Principal.
+- Students entering the building after 8:10am with a parent must sign in at the central office. - Students who arrive after 8:10am without a parent/notification from a parent (written excuse or phone call) will be assigned a detention.